 How to Backdate Virus Definitions in Symantec Endpoint Protection Manager

-You suspect that the virus definitions are corrupt and would like to roll back to a previous virus definition set in the Symantec Endpoint Protection Manager (SEPM).
+You suspect that the virus definitions currently in use by Symantec Endpoint Protection (SEP) clients are corrupt, and would like to roll back to a previous virus definition set.
+These clients are managed by a Symantec Endpoint Protection Manager (SEPM).

 The method described below can also be used to circumvent a confirmed False Positive (FP) until definitions are available that remove the detection.
 In the case of False Positives, though, creating a specific exclusion or awaiting new Rapid Release definitions is the recommended approach.
 As each set of new definitions includes protection against new threats, reverting to an older revision will always introduce security risk into an organization.